 WHAT’S THE TYPICAL PACE OF PLAY?

 Generally speaking, Long Island’s public tracks are no better or worse at getting groups around the course in timely fashion than any other.
 Some move at a steady pace with occasional waits, others are blazing fast, and a handful – especially in Nassau – are notorious for long afternoon slogs.
-In our combined decades of golf at all possible start times, we’ve seen everything from 5-1/2-hour, 18-hole crawls, to 90-minute waits at nine-hole courses (very rare nowadays), to gorgeous July afternoons on renowned courses without another soul in sight.
-If you absolutely must get around in 4 to 4-1/2 hours, as a general guide, think E and E – go East or go Early.
+In our combined decades of golf at all possible start times, we’ve seen everything from 5-1/2-hour, 18-hole crawls, to 90-minute waits at nine-hole courses (very rare nowadays), to gorgeous July afternoons on renowned courses without another soul in sight (once common, now rare again).
+If you absolutely must get around in 4 to 4-1/2 hours, as a general guide, think E and E — go East or go Early.

 SOME COURSES HAVE CAUGHT MY EYE, BUT I WANT TO KNOW MORE ABOUT THEM.
 WHERE CAN I FIND DETAILED COURSE INFO?